 The Great Blue Hole

-The Gladden Spit dive site may not be the biggest spot for scuba diving in Belize, but what it does offer is an amazing variety in the ecosystem and local wildlife.
+The Gladden Spit dive site may not be the biggest spot for scuba diving in Belize, but what it does offer is an amazing, brief insight into the variety in the ecosystem and local wildlife.

 The Silk Cayes Wall